novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 This tutorial is divided into 2 articles.

-1. In this aritcle we will go through the theory of ANN implementation.
-I will guide you through the basic calculus such as liniear algebra and a little bit of differential calculus, which you need to know to implement neural network tranining and optimization algorithms.
+1. In this article we will go through the theory of ANN implementation.
+I will guide you through the basic calculus such as linear algebra and a little bit of differential calculus, which you need to know to implement neural network training and optimization algorithms.

 2. In [the second aritcle](../ann-in-scala-2) we are going to implement ANN from scratch in Scala.
 You can jump into second part directly, if you are familiar with the theory.
 But first look at the ANN Jargon table, if you decided to switch to second part.